 Gillies given 9-game ban, Islanders fined $100,000

-NEW YORK (AP) - The NHL suspended New York Islanders forwards Trevor Gillies for nine games, Matt Martin for four and handed the club a $100,000 fine late Saturday night for their actions in a fight-filled win over the Pittsburgh Penguins.
+NEW YORK (AP) - The NHL suspended New York Islanders forwards Trevor Gillies for nine games and Matt Martin for four and handed the club a $100,000 fine late Saturday night for their actions in a fight-filled win over the Pittsburgh Penguins.

-The Penguins‘ rough weekend in New York got a little bumpier earlier Saturday when the team bus hit a car while heading to an outdoor practice.
+NEW YORK (AP) _ The Pittsburgh Penguins' rough weekend in New York got a little bumpier when the team bus hit a car while heading to an outdoor practice.

-In the morning hours following the 9-3 loss to the New York Islanders on Friday, the Penguins suited up _ full gear minus skates _ at Madison Square Garden, where they will play the Rangers on Sunday.
+In the morning hours Saturday following a fight-filled, 9-3 loss to the New York Islanders on Friday night, the Penguins dressed in their full gear _ minus skates _ at Madison Square Garden, where they will play the Rangers on Sunday.